 Now, let’s bring this into perspective…

-You won’t want to address the board of directors at Apple Inc. the same way you’d address a collection of undergraduates freshmen at Oxford.
+You won’t want to address the board of directors at Apple Inc. the same way you’d address a collection of undergraduates freshmen at some random university.

 This is the same approach you need to take, whenever you’re thinking about creating a unique voice for a particular piece of content.

-There are instances where you may not need to use some slangs, pop phrases or sound too formal because of the audience you want to target.
+There are instances where you may not need to use some slangs, pop phrases or sound too formal, depending on the audience you want to target.

 To create a more compelling and relatable content, think about your audience and identify a style of communication that sits really well with them based on their needs, experiences and exposure, before creating your content.